Hearing Process

 The ADFG Office will also schedule a hearing date.

-Once a hearing, including date, time and room location has been confirmed, a Notice of Hearing will be issued in writing.
+Once a hearing, including date and time has been confirmed, a Notice of Hearing will be issued in writing.
 Click here to see a sample Notice of Hearing.

 NOTE: The hearing may proceed in your absence if you do not attend.